-Couples Counselling can feel very different from having individual therapy as it is likely to feel more structured and perhaps more directed.
+Couples Counselling is different from having individual therapy as it is likely to feel more structured and perhaps more directive as part of ensuring that the sessions are balanced evenly between both partners.
 There needs to be a willingness on both sides to engage in the process and commit to it.

 There are a few important issues you need to know:

-- Due to data protection legislation, I need both partners to contact me directly so that I know both sides are looking for Counselling and that I have permission to contact both partners.
+- Due to data protection legislation, I need both partners to contact me directly so that I know both sides are looking for Counselling and that I have permission to get in touch with you both.

 - Couples Counselling involves shared communication between Counsellor and both partners.
-There can be no unshared communication between client and one partner.
+There can be no unshared communication between one partner and myself.